Can the graviton have a large mass near black holes?

 It is also useful to estimate the strong coupling scale of the model.
 For this, it is simplest to work in the Stueckelberg formalism, in which one introduces 4 scalar fields $\phi^\ai$ via the replacement $\eta_{\mu\nu}\to \pd_\mu \phi^\ai \pd_\nu \phi^\bi \eta_{\ai\bi}$ in action (\ref{mvmg}) to restore diffeomorphism invariance (see, {\it e.g.}, \cite{deRham:2014zqa} for details).
 Around Minkowski space $g_{\mu\nu}=\eta_{\mu\nu}$ and the trivial $\si$ background $\si=0$, the interaction operators are those of the dRGT model, which are strongly coupled at $\Lambda_3=(m_0^2M_P)^{1/3}$, plus some extra operators that are strongly coupled above $\Lambda_3$ since $m\ll M_P$.
-The strong coupling scale can be further raised to around $\Lambda_2=(m_0 M_P)^{1/2}$ if the Vainshtein mechanism is effective, or equivalently there is a valid $\Lambda_2$-type background that is approximately flat but not of the standard Minkowski form \cite{deRham:2016plk}.
+The strong coupling scale can be further raised to around $\Lambda_2=(m_0 M_P)^{1/2}$ once the Vainshtein mechanism or equivalently a $\Lambda_2$-type background(which is approximately flat but not of the standard Minkowski form \cite{deRham:2016plk}) is taken into account.
 On the other hand, in the strong gravity regime, the graviton mass becomes much larger than $m_0$ and, in addition, the effects of $\Lambda_2$-type backgrounds \cite{deRham:2016plk} and curvatures \cite{Aoki:2016vcz} may provide a nontrivial background that further raises the strong coupling scale.
 So in the strong gravity regime the strong coupling scale can be significantly raised, potentially to around $\Lambda'_2 \sim (m M_P)^{1/2}$.
+For $m\sim 10/\text{(stellar black hole radius)} \sim \text{km}^{-1}$, we have $\Lambda'_2\sim (10^{-18}\text{km})^{-1}$.